SuperBruceJia/NLNet-IQA/README.md

 ```

 ## Contact
-If you have any question, drop me an email at shuyuej@ieee.org.
+If you have any question, please drop me an email at shuyuej@ieee.org.